Spanish Empire: Legacy

-Unfortunately, this has led to a popular misconception that the colonial legacy has caused the region to have an extremely oppressed proletariat.
+This has led to a popular misconception that the colonial legacy has caused the region to have an extremely oppressed proletariat.
 Revolts and riots are often seen as evidence of this supposed extreme oppression.
 However, the culture of revolting against an unpopular government is not simply a confirmation of widespread authoritarianism.
 The colonial legacy did leave a political culture of revolt, but not always as a desperate last act.
 The civil unrest of the region is seen by some as a form of political involvement.
 While the political context of the political revolutions in Spanish America is understood to be one in which liberal elites competed to form new national political structures, so too were those elites responding to mass lower-class political mobilization and participation.

 Hundreds of towns and cities in the Americas were founded during the Spanish rule, with the colonial centers and buildings of many of them now designated as UNESCO World Heritage Sites attracting tourists.
 The tangible heritage includes universities, forts, cities, cathedrals, schools, hospitals, missions, government buildings and colonial residences, many of which still stand today.
 A number of present-day roads, canals, ports or bridges sit where Spanish engineers built them centuries ago.
 The oldest universities in the Americas were founded by Spanish scholars and Catholic missionaries.
 The Spanish Empire also left a vast cultural and linguistic legacy.
 The cultural legacy is also present in the music, cuisine, and fashion, some of which have been granted the status of UNESCO Intangible Cultural Heritage.

 The long colonial period in Spanish America resulted in a mixing of indigenous peoples, Europeans, and Africans that were classified by race and hierarchically ranked, which created a markedly different society than the European colonies of North America.
 In concert with the Portuguese, the Spanish Empire laid the foundations of a truly global trade by opening up the great trans-oceanic trade routes and the exploration of unknown territories and oceans for the western knowledge.
 The Spanish dollar became the world's first global currency.

 One of the features of this trade was the exchange of a great array of domesticated plants and animals between the Old World and the New in the Columbian Exchange.
-Some cultivars that were introduced to America included grapes, wheat, barley, apples and citrous fruits; animals that were introduced to the New World were horses, donkeys, cattle, sheep, goats, pigs, and chickens.
-The Old World received from America such things as maize, potatoes, chili peppers, tomatoes, tobacco, beans, squash, cacao (chocolate), vanilla, avocados, pineapples, chewing gum, rubber, peanuts, cashews, Brazil nuts, pecans, blueberries, strawberries, quinoa, amaranth, chia, agave and others.
-The result of these exchanges was to significantly improve the agricultural potential of not only in America, but also that of Europe and Asia.
+Some cultivars that were introduced to the Americas included grapes, wheat, barley, apples and citrous fruits; animals that were introduced to the New World were horses, donkeys, cattle, sheep, goats, pigs, and chickens.
+The Old World received from the Americas such things as maize, potatoes, chili peppers, tomatoes, tobacco, beans, squash, cacao (chocolate), vanilla, avocados, pineapples, chewing gum, rubber, peanuts, cashews, Brazil nuts, pecans, blueberries, strawberries, quinoa, amaranth, chia, agave and others.
+The result of these exchanges was to significantly improve the agricultural potential of not only in the Americas, but also that of Europe and Asia.
 Diseases brought by Europeans and Africans, such as smallpox, measles, typhus, and others, devastated almost all indigenous populations that had no immunity.